drowningpug/2021-03-24-27-BetterLab/index.md

 times in the table to match your plans.
 You may also want to change 'Day 1' and 'Day 2' to be actual dates or days of the week.

-For larger changes, a blank template for a 4-day workshop (useful for online teaching for instance) can be found in `_includes/custom-schedule.html`.
-Add the times, and what you will be teaching to this file.
-You may also want to add rows to the table if you wish to break down the schedule further.
-To use this custom schedule here, replace the block of code below the Schedule `<h2>` header below with `{% include custom-schedule.html %}`.
 {% endcomment %}
 <h2 id="schedule">Schedule</h2>

 {% if site.carpentry == "swc" %}